-Further good news was recently announced regarding a partnership with TokenPay and a German bank.
-According to the publication, TokenPay have signed a deal that will allow people to spend their Verge coins on a pre-paid debit card.
-This could be really important for the ongoing value of XVG, as it will have a real-world usage, making it more valuable.
+The further good news was recently announced regarding a partnership with TokenPay and a German bank.
+According to the publication, TokenPay has signed a deal that will allow people to spend their Verge coins on a pre-paid debit card.
+This could be really important for the ongoing value of XVG, as it will have real-world usage, making it more valuable.

-This is something that none of their privacy competitors can do, so keep an eye out for this.
-If news does surface about a successful release of Rootstock in 2018, the price of Verge could increase.
+This is something that none of their private competitors can do, so keep an eye out for this.
+If the news does surface about a successful release of Rootstock in 2018, the price of the Verge could increase.

 So, now that you know how Verge has performed so far and what things to look out for, the next part of this Verge price prediction guide is going to look at whether the coin is a good or bad investment.

 Verge Price Prediction – Is Verge a Good Investment?

 Before I continue my Verge coin predictions guide, I just wanted to remind you that all of the views that I have expressed are my own opinion.
 There is no guarantee that any of it will come true, so please remember to do your own research before you make an investment.

 Overall, I am somewhere in the middle with the Verge, as I think it has both good points and bad points.
 Firstly, the strong growth of privacy coins, in general, has been really impressive, with the likes of Monero, ZCash, Dash and Verge now very popular with the cryptocurrency community.